vinayakchaturvedi/DesignPatterns/src/main/java/behavior/observer/ObserverDefinition.md

 2. Each observer will have a copy of observable.
 Once it gets the notification from the observable it'll perform its task.

 ## Use case
-1. Flipkart, Amazon -> Notify me button
+1. Flipkart, Amazon -> Notify me button -- Asked in Walmart
 2. Weather station -> Temperature being observer by different kind of devices -> TV, Phone, Computer